ericbrasiln/ericbrasiln.github.io/content/cv.md

 Winner of the first (2011) and second (2020) prizes in the Monograph Competition of the National Center for Folklore and Popular Culture, IPHAN.

-Editor of [Programming Historian](https://programminghistorian.org/pt/) in portuguese.
+Managing Editor of [Programming Historian](https://programminghistorian.org/pt/) in portuguese.

 Researcher at the [Digital Humanities Lab - UFBA](http://labhd.ufba.br/).